albachteng/CampaignDiary/_items/silencingcompound.md

 name: Silencing Compound
 type: consummable
 ---
 When a creature is successfully struck by a weapon or bullet coated in this sticky grey substance, it must make a DC15 Wisdom Save.
 On a failure, it becomes the center of a 20ft sphere of magical silence for 3 rounds.
-Adding it to your weapon or a bullet requires an action.

-Many spells require a verbal component, words of power that bend magic to the caster's will.
+Adding it to your weapon or a bullet requires an action.<br><br>Many spells require a verbal component, words of power that bend magic to the caster's will.